RooRoo6080/secure-bootloader/README.md

 ## Using WolfSSL

 WolfSSL is an SSL library designed for embedded systems.
 Using the WolfSSL library, we incorporated multiple functions including those from aes.h and rsa.h to complete encryption and decryption.
-Make sure to ```git clone https://github.com/wolfSSL/wolfssl``` to `lib/wolfssl`
+Make sure to ```git clone https://github.com/wolfSSL/wolfssl``` to `lib`